soanvig/brave-bin/README.md

 ## Updating template version (repository development only!)

-Template version can be updated by running `update-template.fish` script.
+Template version can be updated by running `update-template.sh` script.

 Dependencies: